roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ----
 My aim is to control my home Hive Active Central Heating/Hot Water system on my local network without requiring Internet access to the British Gas Hive 'cloud'.

 Until now, I have been reliant on controlling it using undocumented APIs via the British Gas Hive cloud infrastructure.
-Not ideal as BG change their APIs on occasions resulting in Hive downtime within my home automation platform.
+Not ideal as BG change their APIs on occasions resulting in Hive CH/HW control downtime on my home automation platform, potentially resulting in a too hot or cold house!

 Fortunately, support for the British Gas Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
 This should allow me achieve my aim of controlling my system 'locally'.